simpleinjector/Documentation/source/owinintegration.rst

 .. code-block:: c#

-    public interface IOwinContextProvider {
+    public interface IOwinContextAccessor {
         IOwinContext CurrentContext { get; }
     }

-    public class CallContextOwinContextProvider : IOwinContextProvider {
+    public class CallContextOwinContextAccessor : IOwinContextAccessor {
         public IOwinContext CurrentContext {
             get { return (IOwinContext)CallContext.LogicalGetData("IOwinContext"); }
         }
     }

-The code snippet above defines an *IOwinContextProvider* and an implementation.
-Consumers can depend on the *IOwinContextProvider* and can call its *CurrentContext* property to get the request's current *IOwinContext*.
+The code snippet above defines an *IOwinContextAccessor* and an implementation.
+Consumers can depend on the *IOwinContextAccessor* and can call its *CurrentContext* property to get the request's current *IOwinContext*.

-The following code snippet can be used to register this *IOwinContextProvider* and its implementation:
+The following code snippet can be used to register this *IOwinContextAccessor* and its implementation:

 .. code-block:: c#